gsdevme/Toblerone/README.md

 Features
 ----
+ * Process isolation
+ * IDE Friendly as it doesn't cheat $this
+ * Keep existing knowledge of assertion libraries methods (PHPUnit)
+ * Extension support
+ * Coverage support?
  * Multi language support
  * PSR valid tests
- * IDE Friendly as it doesn't cheat $this
  * No Magic
  * No base test that is required to be extended
- * Keep existing knowledge of assertion libraries methods (PHPUnit)
- * Extension support
- * Coverage support?

 What does it look like?
 ----